vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 work related to my day job ended up extending till fairly late in the day and I also needed to do some cooking work, so squeezing in exericse would be tight on my time and my energy levels.

+## 2024-04-21: skipped exercises due to long trip

+On 2024-04-21, I woke up early and had a long trip in the morning and early afternoon, so I skipped exercise in the evening both to make up for the lost time and because the trip (and sleep disruption) had drained me of energy to the point where skipping exercise was expected to get me to normal.

+## 2024-04-22: skipped strength exercise

+On 2024-04-22, I skipped strength exercise that was due by this day, because of a little bit of continued stiffness in the neck and shoulder muscles (likely due to the additional strain of the previous day).
+The skipping seemed to work, as things got back to normal for me by the next day.

+## 2024-04-23: skipped jogging and strength exercises due to Amazon package pickup trip

+On 2024-04-23, I made a trip for Amazon package pickup.
+As this provided both walking exercise and some weightlifting exercise, and therefore would use up the energy that I'd normally spend on exercise;
+it also used up the time quota I might allot to exercise (plus more!).
+So, I skipped jogging and strength exercises, but I did do hand gripper exercises and standing-on-one-leg-with-eyes-closed exercises.